 - Lansinoh Breastfeeding Salve – HPA Lanolin, 1.41 oz

-Motherlove Nipple Cream Certified Organic Salve, 1 Oz.
+1. Motherlove Nipple Cream Certified Organic Salve, 1 Oz.

 This cream will not rub off easily and will keep your nipples lubricated for a long time.
-It also works for your surgical scars, eyebrows, under eye treatment, and all sorts of general purpose use on your body.
+It also works for your surgical scars, eyebrows, under-eye treatment, and all sorts of general-purpose use on your body.
 The bottle is small enough to carry it with you on the go.
 In terms of smell, it smells a bit like olive oil but in general pretty neutral.
 Overall, this is a great product for your sore nipples and other areas of your body.

-Bamboobies Boobease Natural Nipple Balm – 1 oz
+2. Bamboobies Boobease Natural Nipple Balm – 1 oz

 Boobease is the best natural nipple cream if you want a product that does not contain lanolin.
 It has a 100% organic formulation made of beeswax and shea butter.
 We found this nipple balm to be very similar to Motherlove in terms of both smell and consistency.
 It has a non-toxic formula that can be ingested by you or your baby without any side effects.

 It has a pretty neutral smell and definitely doesn’t smell offensive.
-If you have tried other 100% organic nipple creams like Motherlove and didn’t like it, please give Boobease a try.
+If you have tried other 100% organic nipple creams like Motherlove and didn’t like them, please give Boobease a try.
 Although it is quite similar to other organic nipple balms, you may end up liking the texture and consistency of this one.

-Lansinoh Breastfeeding Salve – HPA Lanolin, 1.41 oz
+3. Lansinoh Breastfeeding Salve – HPA Lanolin, 1.41 oz

 If you are into using the best nipple cream made of lanolin, the Lansinoh HPA lanolin salve is the best one for you.
-It is the number one brand recommended by Lactation consultants, if that means anything.
+It is the number one brand recommended by Lactation consultants if that means anything.
 It is also hypoallergenic and non-toxic so it can be ingested by your baby without any side effect risks.
 Lansinoh is a great product that is completely safe for your nipples and your baby.
-It is made of pure medical grade lanolin and contains no preservatives or additives, which is quite rare for a product with lanolin.
+It is made of pure medical-grade lanolin and contains no preservatives or additives, which is quite rare for a product with lanolin.

 For those of you who don’t know, lanolin is a product made from sheep and is commonly known as sheep’s wax.
 It is proven to work great for treating damaged skin and works great as a topical nipple treatment and helps heal sore cracked nipples.
-All in all, lanolin based ointments have been scientifically proven to work very well to treat skin damage and Lansinoh makes some of the best lanolin based nipple creams.
+All in all, lanolin-based ointments have been scientifically proven to work very well to treat skin damage and Lansinoh makes some of the best lanolin-based nipple creams.

 After you go through the process of pregnancy, you should be ready to move on to the next step: parenting and breastfeeding.
 Unfortunately, breastfeeding doesn’t always go its way, as you may experience discomfort or pain.
 Fortunately, the best nipple cream can help soothe these pains.
 Nipple pain normally happens after your milk supply drastically increases and when your baby does not know how to latch on properly.
-Sometimes you can experience pain during feeding or soreness afterwards that can last for a week after.
+Sometimes you can experience pain during feeding or soreness afterward that can last for a week after.
 So how do we go about fixing this problem?

-There are some preventative measures such as teaching your baby how to latch on properly, getting your baby to cram more breast into his or her mouth, correct the position of your baby’s tongue, trying different breastfeeding positions, padding your nipples, and breaking the suction before taking your baby off of your breasts.
+There are some preventative measures such as teaching your baby how to latch on properly, getting your baby to cram more breasts into his or her mouth, correcting the position of your baby’s tongue, trying different breastfeeding positions, padding your nipples, and breaking the suction before taking your baby off of your breasts.
 If you already have sore nipples, you can try to numb your nipples, moisturize them when not in use and apply the best nipple cream to them.
 Please see below for some more tips on picking a nipple cream for your needs.

-Scent: You should definitely consider the smell of the nipple cream, both for yourself and for your baby.
-If for some reason you baby hates the smell, you won’t be able to get your baby anywhere close to breastfeeding.
+You should definitely consider the smell of the nipple cream, both for yourself and for your baby.
+If for some reason your baby hates the smell, you won’t be able to get your baby anywhere close to breastfeeding.
 The scent is more important for the baby than it is for you.

 Lanolin is made from sheep sweat and comes in wax form.
 It is an animal product and 100% natural.
 It may contain some pesticides that remove parasites during the process of extracting a sheep’s wool.
-If you have any kind of allergies towards sheep products or pesticides, we definitely recommend against using this product.
+If you have any kind of allergies to sheep products or pesticides, we definitely recommend against using this product.